Getting Started

 Section titled “Start DeltaBase locally”First, let’s run DeltaBase locally.
 This gives you a full event store with a beautiful Studio for visualization:

-┌────────────────────────────────────────────────────────────────────────────┐│ ││ ┌──────────────────────────────────────────────────────────────────────┐ ││ │██████╗ ███████╗██╗ ████████╗ █████╗ ██████╗ █████╗ ███████╗███████╗│ ││ │██╔══██╗██╔════╝██║ ╚══██╔══╝██╔══██╗██╔══██╗██╔══██╗██╔════╝██╔════╝│ ││ │██║ ██║█████╗ ██║ ██║ ███████║██████╔╝███████║███████╗█████╗ │ ││ │██║ ██║██╔══╝ ██║ ██║ ██╔══██║██╔══██╗██╔══██║╚════██║██╔══╝ │ ││ │██████╔╝███████╗███████╗██║ ██║ ██║██████╔╝██║ ██║███████║███████╗│ ││ │╚═════╝ ╚══════╝╚══════╝╚═╝ ╚═╝ ╚═╝╚═════╝ ╚═╝ ╚═╝╚══════╝╚══════╝│ ││ └──────────────────────────────────────────────────────────────────────┘ ││ ││ Deltabase development environment is ready! ││ ││ API Server: http://localhost:8787 ││ Studio UI: http://localhost:3000 ││ │└────────────────────────────────────────────────────────────────────────────┘
+┌────────────────────────────────────────────────────────────────────────────┐│ ││ ┌──────────────────────────────────────────────────────────────────────┐ ││ │██████╗ ███████╗██╗ ████████╗ █████╗ ██████╗ █████╗ ███████╗███████╗│ ││ │██╔══██╗██╔════╝██║ ╚══██╔══╝██╔══██╗██╔══██╗██╔══██╗██╔════╝██╔════╝│ ││ │██║ ██║█████╗ ██║ ██║ ███████║██████╔╝███████║███████╗█████╗ │ ││ │██║ ██║██╔══╝ ██║ ██║ ██╔══██║██╔══██╗██╔══██║╚════██║██╔══╝ │ ││ │██████╔╝███████╗███████╗██║ ██║ ██║██████╔╝██║ ██║███████║███████╗│ ││ │╚═════╝ ╚══════╝╚══════╝╚═╝ ╚═╝ ╚═╝╚═════╝ ╚═╝ ╚═╝╚══════╝╚══════╝│ ││ └──────────────────────────────────────────────────────────────────────┘ ││ ││ Deltabase development environment is ready! ││ ││ API Server: http://localhost:8787 ││ Studio UI: http://localhost:3000 ││ │└────────────────────────────────────────────────────────────────────────────┘Open the Studio at http://localhost:3000 - this is where you’ll visualize your events!

 Create your project